Michad/tilegroxy/README.md

 * Proxy map layers directly to providers such as Mapnik, Mapserver
 * Specific support for vector tile formats such as [MVT](https://github.com/mapbox/vector-tile-spec) or tiled GeoJSON
 * OpenTelemetry support
+* Support for external secret stores such as AWS Secrets Manager to avoid secrets in the configuration

 ## Configuration